NERSC/sc23-dl-tutorial/README.md

 We also see that the bigger model gets a better RMSE compared to the batch size `64` run from before (with the smaller model):
 ![model parallel logs](tutorial_images/mp_comp.png)

+### Using CUDA Graphs (optional)
+In this repository, we have included an alternative training script [train_mp_graphs.py](train_mp_graphs.py) that illustrates applying
+PyTorch's new CUDA Graphs functionality to the existing model and training loop.
+CUDA graphs are useful when trying to minimize the overhead from launching kernels on the CPU.
+They can be useful in large scale runs when we have orthogonal communicators (as here for model parallelism) to avoid jitter from the CPU as well as cases where CPU latency becomes an important factor (e.g. models with many small kernel launches).
+Compare [train_mp.py](train_mp.py) and [train_mp_graphs.py](train_mp_graphs.py) to see how to use CUDA Graphs in PyTorch.